ErenVarli/ErenVarli/README.md

 # Hello
-I'm Eren Varli, a student specializing in Artificial Intelligence and a developer who builds programs, or things for the web and mobile.
+I'm Eren Varli, a student and a developer who builds programs, or things for the web and mobile.

 ## 🌐 Connect with me:
 - [Portfolio](https://evarli.com)